e-sterling/Nmap-Scan.PS1/README.md

 ## Parameters
 **InputObject**
 Either 1) A string of host names/IP Addresses/Subnets OR
-  2) One or more FileInfo objects representing text files
+  2) One or more FileInfo objects representing text files OR
+  3) One or more ADComputer objects (Get-ADComputer)

 **Arguments**
 Specifies the arguments that will be passed to nmap